-Queen Mary University of London, with a student population of about 9,000, prides itself on being an outstanding academic destination for overseas students due to its wide range of course offerings and flexible structure.
+With a student population of about 15,000, Queen Mary University of London prides itself on being an outstanding academic destination for overseas students due to its wide range of course offerings and flexible structure.

 Queen Mary offers as much flexibility as possible for visiting students and will help you build an academic curriculum that suits your specific academic and personal interests – whether you're looking to fulfill major-related or general education requirements.